 Dogs Have a Limited Sense of Self

 Dogs do not have the same self-awareness as humans.
 A dog who is named Sir Alfred Kingston, the Third, probably won’t feel that regal!
 And the name is too long!
 By the time you said his entire name, he would be on to something else more interesting!
 For dogs, a name is more of a cue, a connection to something else.
 Calling a dog’s name gets his attention.
+In fact, dogs do not even know if they are boys or girls!
+They only know what they need and want and don’t really think about who they are.

 Since dogs only understand a few hundred words, they do not make the same associations that humans do with different names.
 Yet, there is some body of evidence that indicates that dogs do have some self awareness, which could include their names.
 Some tests have been done with mats and mirrors, which indicate that dogs are aware of their body size and perimeters when placed on a mat.
 With mirrors, however, dogs often do not recognize themselves as their vision is not that good.
 But they do recognize their own smell as well as the smell and sound of other dogs and their owners.
 In actual three dimensional life, dogs do visually recognize other dogs and humans, but mirrors literally fall flat in that regard!